A SUMMARY of How Exposure & Natural Light Affect Your Room

 Unless your room has no windows OR you’re a vampire, you’ve probably had to deal with natural light and exposure when choosing paint colours.
 And maybe you didn’t even KNOW that it was exposure that was messin’ with yo’ mind as your gray went purple and your beige went green, but let me tell you, exposure is a force to be reckoned with!
 (I ‘reckon‘ most things with wine, it helps).

-Shown above: BM Steel Wool, see the before and afters here
+Shown above: Benjamin Moore Steel Wool, see the before and afters here

 - As the day progresses, eastern light gets whiter and brighter until noon and can wash-out paint colours at the height of the day